mackenziekbrooks/dci102-f21-humanitiesdata/docs/assignments.md

 **Specifications:**

-* Due Monday, November 9th, at 9am.
+* Due Monday, December 6th, at 9am.
 * Posted to your website in a designated project section.
 Turn in the link to this page on Canvas.
 * 750-1000 words.
 * Address the following: